venkatperi/test/README.md

 <p>If you&#x27;re just <em>using</em> the workspace, you shouldn&#x27;t need to access the view
 layer, but view layer access may be necessary if you want to perform DOM manipulation that isn&#x27;t supported via the model API.</p>
-<h2 id="view-resolution-algorithm">View Resolution Algorithm</h2>
-<p>The view associated with the object is resolved using the following
+<h6>view-resolution-algorithm<h6><p>The view associated with the object is resolved using the following
 sequence</p>
 <ol>
 <li>Is the object an instance of &#x60;HTMLElement&#x60;?
 If true, return the object.</li>